MeruvaPeddababu/financial-news-article/README.md

-# Financial News Intelligence System – 1ST PLACE WINNER
+# Financial News Intelligence System

-**Real-time • Multi-source • Hindi + English • No Duplicates • All 5 Bonuses**
+**Real-time • Multi-source • Multilanguage • No Duplicates • All 5 Bonuses**

 This is a **professional-grade financial news intelligence platform** built with **LangGraph + FastAPI + Local RAG + WebSocket** — designed for traders who need **instant, clean, actionable insights**.